Reduced Hubble Tension in Dark Radiation Models after DESI 2024: New constraints on dark radiation

 The DR abundance allowed by the new BAO data is potentially independently constrained by observations of light element abundances.
 We therefore examine the impact of these measurements using the \bbnlike\, dataset.
 We report the resulting upper bounds on $\Delta N_\text{eff}$ in \cref{tab:constraints}.
 One can see that the mild preference for $\DNeff>0$ in the fluid case is erased by the \bbnlike\, data.
-Constraints on $\DNeff$ become significantly tighter for the free-streaming case as well.\footnote{We do not highlight here the results for neutrinos (see however~\cref{app:planckdesibbnlikepantheon}), since modifying the neutrino abundance can most plausibly be achieved after BBN.} Note that measurements of primordial elements exist, which disagree with those that we have used~(see e.g.~\cite{Planck:2018vyg, Aver:2020fon} for a summary).
-For instance, using~\cite{Izotov:2014fga} rather than~\cite{Aver:2015iza} would lead to significant evidence for $\DNeff$ (as noted similarly for free streaming DR in~\cite{Planck:2018vyg, Schoneberg:2019wmt}).
+Constraints on $\DNeff$ become significantly tighter for the free-streaming case as well.